 While many of these employers recruit on campus, networking is still a critical component in securing a job or internship in these industries.
-The recruiting process for an internship the summer following junior year actually begins during your sophomore year.
+The recruiting process for a summer internship following junior year actually begins during your sophomore year.
 Successful candidates invest time in the process by attending on-campus sessions, networking at career expos, signing up for coffee chats and arranging informal phone calls or meetings.
 It is crucial to begin this process early before the official recruitment season begins.
 In addition to reviewing job application materials, many employers will grant interviews to candidates who they’ve connected with earlier on in the process.
 The interview process will typically consist of a mix of behavioral and technical questions.
 Formal recruiting starts at the beginning of the fall semester, so make sure you return to campus ready to go with an updated resume and proper attire.

 Smaller firms will often hire on an as-needed basis and therefore do not tend to conduct on-campus interviews.
 Develop a list of target companies and routinely visit their websites for job posting and other opportunities.
 Connect regularly with classmates, professors, alumni and personal contacts to develop relationships with individuals who work in these industries.